 Our program combines a rigorous, modern curriculum with the real-world projects and communication skills employers look for.
 You'll study traditional disciplines such as fluid mechanics, thermal sciences and mechanical design, as well as cutting-edge fields like additive manufacturing, robotics and nanotechnology.
 You'll “learn by doing,” with many opportunities to participate in research with experienced faculty.
 Accreditation assures that the program meets the profession's quality standards.

-The BS in Mechanical Engineering program is accredited by the Engineering Accreditation Commission of ABET.
+The BS in Mechanical Engineering program is accredited by the Engineering Accreditation Commission of ABET external website.

 What Will You Learn as a Mechanical Engineering Major?

 - You'll learn to identify, formulate and solve complex engineering problems by applying principles of engineering, science and mathematics.